MicrosoftDocs/defender-docs/defender-endpoint/linux-whatsnew.md

 There are multiple fixes and new changes in this release.

-- This release fixes a bug related to high memory usage eventually leading to high CPU due to eBPF memory leak in kernel space resulting in servers going into unusable states.
-This only impacted the kernel versions 3.10x and <= 4.16x, majorly on RHEL/CentOS distros.
-Please update to the latest MDE version to avoid any impact.
-- We have now simplified the output of `mdatp health --detail features`
+- Fixes issue with cmdline threats not appearing on security portal.
+- Fixes memory leak issue in kernel space due to ebpf maps and progs not getting closed/unloaded whenever ebpf sensor is reloaded.
+Impacts kernels 3.10x and <= 4.16x.
+- Fixes bug in which disabling a preview feature wouldn't actually disable it without a MDE restart.
+- Global Exclusions feature now in Public Preview.
+Refer to https://learn.microsoft.com/en-us/defender-endpoint/linux-exclusions for more.
+- Updated the Linux default engine version to 1.1.24050.7 and default sigs Version to 1.411.410.0.
 - Stability and performance improvements.
 - Other bug fixes.